 The Dean of Students Office can assist student-employee victims in providing them with information about and assistance in requesting work accommodations.
-Students who seek help from the Dean of Students Office should know that staff in the Dean of Students Office are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator for potential investigation.
+Staff in the Dean of Students Office are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator.

-500 Lincoln Drive, 70 Bascom Hall, Madison, WI (608) 263-5700 | dean@studentlife.wisc.edu | doso.wisc.edu
+500 Lincoln Drive, 70 Bascom Hall, Madison, WI (608) 263-5700 | dean@studentlife.wisc.edu | doso.students.wisc.edu